What It Means to Be a Lay Woman in the World

 I invite you to develop the awareness that:

-“You’re a Catholic, and everything you do in your everyday life matters — because you matter.”
+“You’re a Christian, and everything you do in your everyday life matters — because you matter.”

-What does being a Catholic lay woman in the world mean to you?
+What does being a lay woman in the world mean to you?

 If you need assistance in understanding or discerning what, how, and where you can exercise your lay apostolate in daily life — in your family, at work, in your social and cultural life, or in civic and political life — please do not hesitate to reach out to me.

-I strongly believe that, like our perfect Model in womanhood, Our Lady, women of faith make extraordinary instruments of God’s Will in the hands of the Holy Spirit.
+I strongly believe that, like the perfect Model in how a woman can serve God, i.e. the Mother of Jesus, women of faith make extraordinary instruments of God’s Will in the hands of the Holy Spirit.
 And this is why my focus in this work is especially on women — of all ages: girls, teens, young adults, and mature women.

 Next